 An act of terrorism is defined as the use of terror, violence or intimidation for political ends.

-Terrorism is the only instance in which permission for disclosure is not required.
-If the caller states that they are about to or have committed an act of terrorism, including reporting a bomb threat, the caller should be told clearly that Nightline is legally obliged to report the call.
+In the instance of terrorism, permission for disclosure is not required.
+If the caller states that they are about to or have committed an act of terrorism, including reporting a bomb threat, the caller should be told clearly that Cambridge Nightline is legally obliged to report the call.
 The police should subsequently be informed of all the details of the call.
 This should be done even if the volunteer considers the call a hoax.

 However, it is also an offence under s.39 for a volunteer to inform the caller, or any other person, of information that has been passed on to the authorities, where such a disclosure is likely to prejudice any investigation.
 The penalty for the latter offence is a fine and/or a prison sentence of up to five years on conviction.
 Therefore, the volunteer should inform the caller that the call will be reported to the police, but not divulge details of what information will be passed on.